 @skinny, to answer your question, there are a number of factors when something becomes FDA approved.
 Someone must benefit from the incredible expense and risk in attempting to acquire approval (there\'s no guarantee that applying for approval will result in approval).

-ed in using dermal fillers in the US with a consistent track record of success.
+There are very few US physicians skilled in using dermal fillers in the US with a consistent track record of success.
 Using

 PMMA for dental, bone, and other applications is FDA approved, and has a long list of success stories.